 In NC, on May 30, the Visual Artists Innovation Ensemble of Alternate ROOTS"dropped in one of Omari Fox's Skills Exchange retreats up in Hot Springs at Azule for about six hours.
 Camille H Shafer has created a gathering place there that is incredibly conducive to living the aesthetic life in fellowship with other artists and her Hot Springs neighbors.
 How sweet it feels to be welcomed there by a bunch of artists who seem utterly at home in Camille's architecture."
 Jeff Mather

 ============================= Participants in the Portrait Project

 AZULE, situated in the Appalachian Mountains of Western Carolina, has been running a residency program for artists, educators and activists, or anyone in need of a retreat or a special gathering since 2010.

 "Down a winding two lane road in the Appalachian Mountains of Western North Carolina is an artists' retreat that is considered a work of art in itself..."
 Azule Imagine... follows the development of this new concept in artist's residencies that serves not only the artist but the surrounding community.
-Produced by BBarash productions and ManojSepiastory.com, with music by Roger 'Hurricane' Wilson and Elise Witt.

 And thank you toALL DONORS, thank you so much for helping AZULE board members and volunteers to move AZULE on its necessary journey.
 Come, visit and participate.
 Invite your friends!